Wielding/WieldingAnsi/README.md

 This module has been tested under some WSL distributions and seems to work fine but more testing is required to back up that claim.

+For an example of what is possible with ANSI escape codes check out my example project at https://github.com/Wielding/WieldingProcess.
+(Windows Only)

+This project uses ansi escape codes for moving the cursor, clearning the screen and switching to alternate screen buffers by implementing custom [Wansi Tokens](#wansi-tokens).

 Usage
 -----
 The `Show-AnsiCodes` function displays all of the codes supported in the console to assist with identifying the Wansi codes to use.